renovatebot/renovate/website/docs/_posts/2017-10-05-configuration-options.md

 | type    | object                           |
 | default | {"semanticPrefix": "fix(deps):"} |

-Extend this if you wish to configure rules specificly for `dependencies` and not `devDependencies` or `optionalDependencies`.
+Extend this if you wish to configure rules specifically for `dependencies` and not `devDependencies` or `optionalDependencies`.

 ## devDependencies